1992 NASCAR Winston Cup Series

 The 1992 NASCAR Winston Cup Series was the 44th season of professional stock car racing in the United States and the 21st modern-era Cup season.
 The season began on February 9, 1992, and ended on November 15, 1992.
 Independent owner/driver Alan Kulwicki of AK Racing won the Winston Cup championship.

 The Generation 4 car was introduced this season, when body panels were removed, teams spent hours in a wind tunnel to gain aerodynamics, the led shot was replaced by the led ingot, the fuel mileage was cut for the drivers to lead more laps, and the bumpers, nose, and tail were composed to mullet fiber glass.

 The 1992 season was considered one of the most dramatic and emotional years in NASCAR.
 The seven-time champion, and "King of stock car racing," Richard Petty retired from the sport at the season's end, concluding a year-long "Fan Appreciation Tour."
-Petty appeared across the country for autographs and diecasts were made of his No. 43 car for all 29 of the races he appeared in.
+Petty appeared across the country for autographs and diecast cars were made of his No. 43 car for all 29 of the races he appeared in.
 The season also saw the quiet debut of a future champion Jeff Gordon, who was planning to move up after two seasons in the Busch Series.
-Gordon debuted the rainbow No. 24 Chevrolet at the final race of the year.
+Gordon debuted his now-iconic No. 24 DuPont "Rainbow Warrior" Chevrolet at the final race of the year.

 The season-long championship battle narrowed down to six drivers, the most ever going into the final race of the season.
 Davey Allison won the season-opening Daytona 500, and despite a roller-coaster season, remained first, or near the top of the standings all season.
-Bill Elliott and Alan Kulwicki experienced more consistent results, placing them comfortably near the top.
+Bill Elliott and Kulwicki experienced more consistent results, placing them comfortably near the top.
 Harry Gant, Mark Martin and Kyle Petty were also factors during the season.
 Two-time defending champion Dale Earnhardt, however, suffered a dismal season, winning only one race, dropping out several times, and finished outside the top ten at season's end, for just the second time in his Cup career.

 The season's climax occurred at the final race of the season, the Hooters 500 at Atlanta.
 Six drivers entered the race with a mathematical chance at winning the Winston Cup championship.
 Davey Allison led the charge, but ultimately fell short when he was involved in an accident.
 The race and the championship came down to a two-man battle between Bill Elliott and Alan Kulwicki.
 Elliott won the race, while Kulwicki finished second.
 Kulwicki led 103 laps during the race (compared to 102 by Elliott), clinched the 5 bonus points for leading the most laps, and won the Winston Cup title.

-Tragically, only months later, both Alan Kulwicki and Davey Allison would be killed in separate aviation crashes.
+Tragically, only months later, both Kulwicki and Allison would be killed in separate aviation crashes.

 The 1992 season was also the final year of Oldsmobile as a manufacturer in the series.
 The 1992 season was also the first Manufacturers' championship for Ford since 1969.
 Ford swept the top three in points snapping GM's streak of 16 straight manufacturers' championships (between Chevrolet and Buick).